phildougherty/ollama_code_extractor/README.md

 # Code Optimize Extractor

-Code Optimize Extractor is a powerful CLI tool that leverages Ollama's language models to analyze, optimize, and complete code implementations.
-It extracts code from existing files, sends it to an AI model for improvement, and commits the optimized code to a new branch in your git repository.
+Code Optimize Extractor is a CLI tool that leverages Ollama's language models to complete code implementations.
+It sends the code you select and sends related files as context to an AI model for improvement, then commits the optimized code to a new branch in your git repository.

 ## Features

 - Analyze and optimize code using Ollama's AI models
 - Extract code and its dependencies from specified files
-- Generate complete, production-ready code implementations
 - Automatically commit optimized code to a new git branch
 - Syntax-highlighted output of extracted and optimized code